Black Diamond Zip Review

-At $30, we paid a bit more for the Zip than we would have expected.
+We paid a bit more for the Zip than we would have expected.
 The price tag didn't stop us from wanting it, and now that we have it, we don't have any regrets.
-Though it is more expensive than its counterpart, the Black Diamond Moji, we think you get a little bit more for your money as well.
+It falls about in the middle in terms of personal, handheld lanterns, and though it is not a total bargain, we still think you get a little bit more for your money.

-This Best Buy winner is a tiny titan.
+This lantern is a tiny titan.
 It's compact and brighter than you'd expect given its size.
 We love being able to stash it away and forget about it until we need it.
 It's not necessarily appropriate for a large group gathering like a cookout, in fact, it excels at lighting up a 2 or 3 person tent and as a flashlight.
-If you are looking to spend even less on a lantern, check out the Black Diamond Moji, which is a Best Buy award winner as well.
-However, if you are looking for the queen of compact, or something to have on hand if the power goes out, this powerful pocket-sized light is a great option.
+If you are looking for the queen of compact or something to have on hand if the power goes out, this pocket-sized light is a great option.

 — Ben Applebaum-Bauch